aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Events.md

 		}
 	};

-When you call update() implemented in ramBaseFilter, boolean which is returned by tick() is returned to callee.
-Cached calue will returned if you call update() many time in same frame.
+When you call update() implemented in ramBaseFilter, boolean which is returned by tick() is returned to a caller.
+Cached value will be returned if you call update() many time in same frame.

 	// testApp.h
 	MyEvent event;